MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-integration-with-inventory.md

 ms.date: 10/01/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: d7fb34e1c9428a64c71ff47be8bcff174649c00d
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: df77e655c58b6eba6f431ef66be3152f56ac634f
+ms.openlocfilehash: dda69814c0f8b2a21a3e927e2e357817090549f4
 ms.contentlocale: en-nz
-ms.lasthandoff: 03/22/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="design-details-integration-with-inventory"></a>Design Details: Integration with Inventory
 The Warehouse Management application area and the Inventory application area interact with one another in physical inventory and in inventory or warehouse adjustment.

 ## <a name="physical-inventory"></a>Physical Inventory
  The **Whse.
 Phys.
-Inventory Journal** window is used with the **Phys.
-Inventory Journal** window for all advanced warehouse locations.
+Inventory Journal** page is used with the **Phys.
+Inventory Journal** page for all advanced warehouse locations.
 The inventory on bin level is calculated, and a printed list is provided for the warehouse employee.
 The list shows which items in which bins must be counted.

- The warehouse employee enters the counted quantity in the **Whse.
+ The warehouse employee enters the counted quantity on the **Whse.
 Phys.
-Inventory Journal** window and then posts the journal.
+Inventory Journal** page and then posts the journal.

  If the counted quantity is greater than the quantity on the journal line, a movement is posted for this difference from the default adjustment bin to the counted bin.
 This increases the quantity in the counted bin and decreases the quantity in the default adjustment bin.